filippozuddas/ML-SRT-SETI/docs/architecture.md

 Together, these two losses teach the encoder to produce latent representations where the **pattern of distances within a cadence** is itself the discriminative feature: a cadence with a real signal will show two distinct clusters (ON vs OFF), while a noise-only cadence will show a single tight cluster.
 The downstream Random Forest classifier can then easily distinguish these two patterns from the concatenated 48D vector (6 × 8 latent dims).

 ## Random Forest Classifier

+The Random Forest operates on the **concatenated latent vectors** produced by the encoder.
+For each cadence of 6 observations, the encoder outputs a latent vector of 8 dimensions per observation; these are concatenated into a single **48-dimensional feature vector** (6 × 8) that captures the *pattern of distances* between ON and OFF observations in latent space.

+Random forest is suitable for this task because:
+- It is **lightweight and fast** to train.
+Since the VAE already learns the features, the classifier only needs to separate two well-defined clusters.
+- It does not require re-training of the encoder — if the latent space improves, a new RF can be trained in seconds on the new embeddings.
+- It provides **probability estimates** (`predict_proba`) that can be thresholded at inference time.

 | Parameter | Value |
 |-----------|-------|